Global solutions for the gravity water waves system in 2d: Proof of Proposition : the diffeomorphism

 we have verified \eqref{appu2}, hence \eqref{appu1} with $\b = 1/8$.

 5pt \paragraph{\it{Step 2: Approximation of $\z_\a - 1$}.} We want to show that $\z_\a -1$ can be approximated as follows:

 for some $\g>0$.
-Putting together the identities \eqref{id20} and \eqref{id10}, as in the the proof of Lemma \ref{lemenergy31}, we can write
+Putting together the identities \eqref{id30} and \eqref{id20}, as in the the proof of Lemma \ref{lemenergy31}, we can write

 where operators of the type $\bQ$ are defined by \eqref{Q_1}-\eqref{opQ}, $A$ is defined in \eqref{defA}, and ``$\cdots$'' denotes cubic or higher order terms which are more easily estimated, and we will therefore disregard.
-Notice that interpolating between the bounds provided by the a priori assumptions \eqref{aprioriL11} one has
+Notice that interpolating between the bounds provided by the a priori assumptions \eqref{aprioriL11}, for large enough $p$ one has